kubeeek/lab-track-raport-app/README.md

 ## Using Docker
 1. Make sure you have Docker installed.
+2. Make sure that files `wait-for-it.sh` and `docker_entrypoint.sh` have execution permissions.
-2. Run this command in the root directory of a project, enter: ``docker-compose up``
+3. Run this command in the root directory of a project, enter: ``docker-compose up``

 ## Running it locally
 1. Before beginning, ensure that you have Python 3 and pip installed on your machine